-There are a bazillion (slight exaggeration) different forms of coconut on the supermarket shelves and it can get confusing about which products are used for what purpose.
+There are a bazillion (slight exaggeration) different forms of coconut on the supermarket shelves.
+And you guys have told us it can get a bit confusing when it comes to which is used for what.
+Let’s crack it open

-Coconut butter is the flesh of the coconut which as been ground into a butter.
-It is creamier than the oil, and makes a great dairy-free spread.
+Is the flesh of the coconut which as been ground into a butter.
+It’s creamier than the oil, and makes a great dairy-free spread.

-Coconut flakes are the dried, flaked meat of the coconut.
+Are the flaked meat of the coconut.
 They can be enjoyed raw or lightly toasted and make a great textural addition to recipes.
-When possible opt for organic.

-Fresh coconut water is the tasty, clear liquid inside young coconuts.
-It is full of 5-key electrolytes making it great for hydration and transports you to an island holiday with every sip.
+Is the tasty, clear liquid inside young coconuts.
+It is full of 5-key electrolytes making it great for hydration.
 Coconut water also comes bottled or packaged for convenience.
 Beware of flavoured or sweetened products.
-They should contain 100% coconut water and nothing else.
+They should contain 100 per cent coconut water and nothing else.

-Coconut milk is the liquid that comes from the grated meat of a coconut.
+Is the liquid that comes from the grated meat of a coconut.
 The rich taste of the milk can be attributed to the high saturated fat and oil content.
-Always choose the full fat version.
+Always choose the full-fat version.
 Coconut milk is great added to curries but also makes a delicious dairy-free milk alternative.
 Drizzle it on your porridge or use it as a base for smoothies.

-Coconut flour is made by dehydrating coconut meat, and then grinding it into a flour.
-It’s a great gluten-free alternative with fewer carbohydrates than many other flours and a significantly higher fibre and protein content.
-Coconut flour is versatile enough to be used as a substitute to wheat flour in baking and savoury dishes, but be mindful that coconut flour soaks up liquid like a sponge.
+is made by dehydrating coconut meat, and then grinding it into a gluten-free flour.
+Coconut flour can be used as a substitute for wheat flour in baking and savoury dishes, but be mindful that coconut flour soaks up liquid like a sponge.
 You may have to up your liquid ingredients to accommodate.

-Coconut sugar is made by making several slits into the bud of a coconut tree and collecting the sap.
+Is made by making several slits into the bud of a coconut tree and collecting the sap.
 The sap is then boiled until it thickens and solidifies.
-Coconut sugar is nearly 50% fructose making it a no-go if you are avoiding or quitting sugar.
+Coconut sugar is nearly 50 per cent fructose, making it a no-go if you are avoiding or quitting sugar.